Web Related Policies and Guidelines

 6. Web Account Maintenance and Quality Assurance

-Herein are some good practices that web account owners on the university central web servers (www, www7, wwwstaging) should follow to ensure the wellness of their websites.
+Herein are some good practices that web account owners on the university central web servers should follow to ensure the wellness of their websites.

 - The university web servers are open to public access, therefore content stored should be properly protected.
-Under no condition should it be used for general storage especially sensitive data (e.g. students’ personal data, grades).
-Besides, special care should be exercised to ensure the data is properly protected (e.g. encrypted) where necessary during storage and transfer, and removed immediately after use.
+Under no condition should it be used for general storage, especially sensitive data (e.g. students' personal data, grades).
+Special care should be exercised to ensure the data is properly protected (e.g. encrypted) where necessary during storage and transfer, and removed immediately after use.

 - Users should adhere to the 'Purpose of Usage' specified at the time the web accounts were created.
 It is critically important that the information provided in the pro-forma of the Annual Renewal exercise is correct and most up-to-date.
 Inform the ESU via a CSC Work Request should there be any changes such as their usage, site administration or support personnel.

 - Departments are strongly advised not to renew those web accounts which are no longer in use.
-This is especially the case when departments decided to host their sites elsewhere, e.g. on their own server.
-If for some reasons they need to keep their web accounts for URL redirection, they should delete all 'old' contents in these accounts and keep only the index file containing the redirection instruction.
+If for some reasons they need to keep their web accounts for URL redirection, they should delete all old contents in these accounts and keep only the index file containing the redirection instruction.

-- Often web accounts are shared by a number of staff in the department for maintaining different web pages.
+- Often web accounts are shared by a number of staff for maintaining different web pages.
 The names of these staff, their responsibilities and how they coordinate with each other should be documented.
-This information is vital especially in the handover of web accounts due to staff departure, change of duties, etc. It is strongly recommended to change the passwords of these accounts by the new site administrators after the handover.
+This information is vital especially in the handover of web accounts due to staff departure or change of duties.

-- If departments do not have the password to access web accounts which were opened long time ago due to staff departure, they should submit a CSC Work request to reset the password and then logon to backup the contents and instruct the ESU to remove the account.
+- If departments do not have the password to access web accounts which were opened long ago due to staff departure, they should submit a CSC Work Request to reset the password, backup the contents, and instruct the ESU to remove the account.
 Idle or unattended accounts may run the risk of being hacked.

-- To optimize disk resources on central servers (they are university resources), please help to perform the following regularly:
+- To optimize disk resources on central servers, please perform the following regularly:

 - Do not use the web account as general file storage.

-- Tidy up the web account by removing out-dated files, not in use files and backup files from the server.
+- Tidy up the web account by removing out-dated, unused, and backup files from the server.

 - Download old version files to your local PC and remove them from the server.

-- Do not upload video to the web server as it is better to put the video on Central video server for better performance with streaming.
+- Do not upload video to the web server; use the Central Video Server for better streaming performance.

-- If there is a considerable upgrade to the web pages, e.g. for a new website or a new feature, in particular those involving programming or database usage; you are strongly recommended to contact the ISU for a web site vulnerability scan before launching the new pages.
+- If there is a considerable upgrade to the web pages, in particular those involving programming or database usage, you are strongly recommended to contact the ISU for a web site vulnerability scan before launching the new pages.